 - 1. How do I let you know about my availability for work?

 There are a number of ways you can let us know your availability.
 The best way is to phone up your recruiter directly; this way they can discuss suitable placements straight away.
-Otherwise you could request a call back or update your availability using our Nursing availability app.
+Otherwise you can submit your availability to work via our online form

 - 2. Can you offer me full time hours as a locum?